OpenSPP/documentation/docs/glossary.rst

        | 🇸🇦 عامل مهاجر

    Notification and onboarding
-       Notification involves informing applicants of their enrollment decisions (in, wait-listed, or out), and onboarding involves finaliz- ing the enrollment process for those who have been selected (conducting orientation, collecting additional information, providing option to opt-out, etc.).
+       Notification involves informing applicants of their enrollment decisions (in, wait-listed, or out), and onboarding involves finalizing the enrollment process for those who have been selected (conducting orientation, collecting additional information, providing option to opt-out, etc.).

        | 🇫🇷 Notification et intégration
        | 🇪🇸 Notificación e incorporación en el sistema